reonZ/mini-tracker/README.md

 Changing the font size will scale the whole tracker with it.

+## Texture Scaling

+When enabled, the module will invert scale the combatant's image based on the token texture scaling.
+Useful for worlds that use popout images.

 ## Expand on Hover (client)

 When enabled, the tracker will expand when hovering over the combatant.